-The CM/GC process mitigates risks arising from site coordination at an operating Treatment Facility.
+The CM/GC process mitigates risks arising from site coordination at a Park.
 This includes site staging and laydown coordination, site safety and work hours.

 The CM/GC contractor's GMP provides a complete project within the City's budget.